-The book tries to reflect on individual’s professional growth in contemporary era of fickle employment guarantees.
+The book tries to reflect on individual’s professional growth in the contemporary era of fickle employment guarantees.

 The best part about the book is that it tries to offer pragmatic (as opposed to principled advice) regarding career development and branding.

 Following is my short summary of the same,

 - Avoid complacency: The world changes really fast, Detroit use to be what Silicon Valley is today but then it became complacent and has been reduced to abandoned buildings.
 People who become complacent with their skill set would realize that it has become outdated.
 The book emphasizes that one must update his/her skill set (hard as well as soft) regularly.

 - Competitive advantage: The authors reject the theoretical notion of “inherent passion” and “static world”.